본문 바로가기

 There are no signs indicating alcohol sales on the store’s exterior, mobile phones and cameras are not allowed inside, and identity checks to confirm eligibility for entry are conducted very thoroughly.

-As the birthplace of Islam, Saudi Arabia completely banned alcohol after Prince Mishari, the son of the kingdom’s founding monarch King Abdulaziz, shot and killed a British diplomat while intoxicated in 1951.
+As the birthplace of Islam, Saudi Arabia has banned alcohol entirely since 1951, after Prince Mishari, son of the kingdom's founder King Abdulaziz, shot and killed a British diplomat while intoxicated.
 Saudis who wish to drink often travel to neighboring countries such as Bahrain, or resort to smuggling alcohol or illegal home brewing.

-Among young Saudis, it has become popular to enjoy non-alcoholic beers and similar beverages, often for the purpose of sharing photos on social media or celebrating at festivals.
+Among Saudi youth, it has become popular to enjoy non-alcoholic beers and similar beverages, often for the purpose of posting photos on social media or to enhance the mood at festivals and other events.

-The Associated Press assessed that this expansion of alcohol sales is the latest example of Saudi Arabia’s experiment with liberalization, a country once known for its extreme conservatism.
+The Associated Press assessed that this expansion of alcohol sales is the latest example of Saudi Arabia's ongoing liberalization efforts, in a country that was once extremely conservative.

-Under "Vision 2030," an economic and social reform plan led by Crown Prince Mohammed bin Salman, Saudi Arabia has been gradually dismantling religious and traditional taboos.
+Under "Vision 2030," an economic and social reform plan led by Crown Prince Mohammed bin Salman, Saudi Arabia is gradually dismantling religious and traditional taboos.

-In recent years, previously restrictive regulations have been relaxed, including the legalization of women driving in 2018, the hosting of pop concerts, the easing of strict gender segregation in public places, the opening of movie theaters, and the issuance of tourist visas.
+In recent years, restrictive regulations have been eased, including allowing women to drive in 2018, hosting pop concerts, relaxing strict gender segregation in public places, opening movie theaters, and issuing tourist visas.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.